-The Emirates flight from Melbourne to Auckland is the A380 daily service through from Dubai.
+The Emirates flight from Melbourne to Auckland is the A380 daily service from Dubai.

-The flight departs at 8:10am, however our service was delayed by half an hour (as expected on a Christmas season flight) with the breakfast service.
+The flight departs at 8:10 am, however, our service was delayed by half an hour (as expected on a Christmas season flight) with the breakfast service.
 The boarding process was done by zones which speeds up the process, or so the theory goes.
-We were seated quickly, and I noticed the space within economy was substantial.
+We were seated quickly, and I noticed the space within the economy was substantial.

 To check what movies are shown on your flight before you travel, visit this link

-The table folds in half too, which is prefect for a longer flight where you just need a small ledge to put your water, book, or glasses between meals.
+The table folds in half too, which is perfect for a longer flight where you just need a small ledge to put your water, book, or glasses between meals.
 It’s the small things…

 Children on board were given soft toys or backpacks with an activity pack, depending on their ages.
 These were given out at the same time as the adults were given the hot wet towel and the breakfast menu.

-In terms of space ,comfort and service, Emirates tick the boxes.
-Fares start at around $300 per person one way from Melbourne to Auckland. less when there’s a sale on, more in high season.
+In terms of space, comfort and service, Emirates tick the boxes.
+Fares start at around $300 per person one way from Melbourne to Auckland.
+Less when there is a sale on, more in high season.
 Sure, prices are about 30% more booking with Emirates, over an airline such as Jetstar.
-But having 30kgs checked baggage limit, a comfortable roomy seat with seat back TVs and entertainment, a meal and a glass of wine, it’s worth it.
+But having a 30kgs checked baggage limit, a comfortable roomy seat with seatback TVs and entertainment, a meal and a glass of wine, it’s worth it.